I had always wondered just how well do resistance bands build muscle compared to traditional strength training using free weights, dumbbells, etc.

 Resistance bands are cheaper

-I bought the 202 lb. version of this Bodylastics set on Amazon awhile ago for around 70 bucks.
+I bought the 202 lb. version of the Bodylastics set you see below on Amazon awhile ago for around 70 bucks.

 It has several bands that can incrementally increase the resistance ‘weight’ by anywhere from 3lb. up to 30 lb. each time you want to stack any of them together.